pritishuplavikar/OraZon/README.md

 ## Ethical implications

-The system will give misleading results if the reviews have been attacked by spammers.
+The system will give misleading answers if the reviews have been attacked by spammers.

 ## References

 [1] Julian McAuley and Alex Yang.
 Addressing Complex and Subjective Product-Related Queries with Customer Reviews.
 CoRR, 2015.

 [2] Matteo Pagliardini, Prakhar Gupta and Martin Jaggi.
 Unsupervised Learning of Sentence Embeddings using Compositional n-Gram Features.
 CoRR, 2017.

 [3] Ondřej Dušek and Filip Jurčíček.
 Sequence-to-Sequence Generation for Spoken Dialogue via Deep Syntax Trees and Strings.
 CoRR, 2016.

 [4] Ilya Sutskever, Oriol Vinyals and Quoc V. Le.
 Sequence to Sequence Learning with Neural Networks.
 CoRR, 2014.

 [5] Alessandro Sordoni, Michel Galley, Michael Auli, Chris Brockett, Yangfeng Ji, Margaret Mitchell, Jian-Yun Nie, Jianfeng Gao and Bill Dolan.
 A Neural Network Approach to Context-Sensitive Generation of Conversational Responses.
 CoRR, 2015